spur/events/README.md

 # Spur Events
 Cross-browser &amp; cross-platform event system based on the PointerEvent API defined by the w3c specifications (http://www.w3.org/TR/pointerevents/).
 This library supports every major browsers (Chrome, Safari, Edge, Firefox) on every major platforms (Windows, MacOSX, Linux, Android, iOS).

+This library provides you with 'touchenter', 'touchleave', 'touchover', 'touchout' events (here called 'pointerenter', 'pointerleave', 'pointerover' and 'pointerout') on touch devices.

+This is not a PointerEvent polyfill since we don't use the EventTarget prototype methods 'addEventListener' and 'removeEventListener' but instead our own methods 'addListener', 'removeListener' and more.
+This library still offers nearly all the current PointerEvent API.

 ## Basic usage
 ```javascript
 var PointerEvents = require('spur-events');